Forking and publishing

 git push private main:main

-Fetch from analogdevicesinc and push to your copy the large files binaries:
+Fetch the large files from analogdevicesinc that your are working on and push to your copy the large files binaries (and vice-versa):

 ~/documentation$